Average Credit Card Interest Rates Fell in November 2019

 Purchase APR Deals

-- On average, these deals lasted about 12 months.
+- On average, these offers lasted about 12 months.

 Cash Advance Rates

-- The highest cash advance APR we found in our analysis was 36%, charged by both the Fortiva Credit Card and First Premier Bank Gold Mastercard.
+- The highest cash advance APR recorded was 36%, charged by both the Fortiva Credit Card and First Premier Bank Gold Mastercard.

 Penalty Interest Rates

-If you fall seriously behind on your credit card payments, exceed your credit limit, or your bank returns a card payment, the card issuer may increase your standard purchase APR to the penalty interest rate.
-The penalty rate (which may also be called the default rate) is the highest interest rate card issuers charge.
+If you fall extremely behind on your credit card payments, exceed your credit limit, or if your bank returns a monthly payment, the card issuer may increase your standard purchase APR to the penalty interest rate.
+The penalty rate (which is also called the default rate) is the highest interest rate card issuers charge.

-This monthly report is based on credit card offer data collected and monitored on a rolling basis by The Balance for 266 U.S. credit cards Oct.
-1-31, 2019.
-Our data pool includes offers from 41 issuers, including the largest national banks.
-We track average interest rates on both a weekly and monthly basis for each card category, plus the overall average rate for all cards.
+This monthly report was based on credit card offer data collected and monitored on a rolling basis by The Balance for 287 U.S. credit cards Nov.
+1-30, 2019.
+Our data pool included offers from 43 issuers, including the largest national banks.
+We tracked average interest rates on both a weekly and monthly basis for each card category, plus the overall average rate for all cards.